BrianHenryIE/bh-wp-plugin-updater/README.md

 This is a work-in-progress library for updating non-.org WordPress plugins.

+If you're interested in using this, I'm happy to jump on a call.

 The general idea is to define the interfaces required by WordPress for updates and plugin update information.

 A regular .org plugin uses the endpoints (incomplete):